mp-smc23/demucs-v2-ps-ts/README.md

 ```

 The conversation generation script is unfortunately confidential and non-published.
 Upon request, I can give a demonstration, but it is not available for publication at the time of writing.

+Metadata is included for some data sets, including the ones supplied through the link.
+The code will automatically generate the metadata files, but this takes a while, so for ease of use they are included here.